 - Alameda County, Alameda Health System and Alameda Superior Court Employees: Membership for these employees is effective on the first day of the second pay period following the employee's hire date in an ACERA covered position.
 This is the date of entry into ACERA membership.
 As of the date of entry, payroll deductions for retirement contributions begin and service credit for each hour worked is earned.
 During the short period between the beginning of employment and the ACERA plan date of entry, the employee does not pay contributions or earn service credit.
 A member may purchase this service credit (referred to as "days prior to entry") any time before retirement without changing the membership, but date of entry does not change. - Housing Authority and Livermore Area Recreation and Park District Employees: Membership for these employees is effective on the first day of employee's hire in an ACERA covered position.
 The first date of employment is the date of entry into ACERA membership.
-As of this date of entry, payroll deductions for retirement contributions begin and service credit for each hour work is earned. - First 5 Employees: Membership for these employees is effective on the first day of the second pay period following the employee's hire date. - Office of Education Employees: This is a closed plan with one employee (i.e., there is no new ACERA membership).
-Membership for this employee is the first day of the second month following employee's hire date.
+As of this date of entry, payroll deductions for retirement contributions begin and service credit for each hour work is earned. - First 5 Employees: Membership for these employees is effective on the first day of the second pay period following the employee's hire date. - Office of Education Employees: This is a closed plan with no more active employees (i.e., there is no new ACERA membership).